 The Center for Service Learning is here to support you in navigating the continuation of community engaged work amidst COVID-19.
 This webpage will serve as a living resource-- we will continually add FAQs as well as relevant resources that might assist you in the transition to virtual teaching, learning, and serving.

 Have a question you'd like us to answer and add to this page?
 Click here to ask it!

 What is the CSL team schedule and how can I reach you?

+The Center for Service Learning will be operating remotely for the fall semester.
 All appointments and meetings can be conducted via telephone/Skype for Business or Zoom.
-Please email firstname.lastname@example.org or call 785-864-0960 to schedule an appointment.
-The CSL will retain its normal "office hours" of 8:30am-4:30pm.
+Please email email@example.com or call 785-864-0960 to schedule an appointment.
+The CSL will retain its normal "office hours" of 8:30am-4:30pm, with extended hours to 6pm on Wednesdays.
 You are also welcome to submit needs to our Help form here.

 What is the plan for CSL-sponsored events this semester?

-Please stay tuned as CSL-sponsored events schedules for the next couple of months are adapted for the virtual environment.
+Please stay tuned as CSL-sponsored events scheduled for the next couple of months are adapted for the virtual environment.

 Is the CSL hosting any workshops to provide insight and support during this time?

 Short answer: yes!
 Check back often for updates on workshops, meetings, and more!